 We cannot let the market completely decide, nor have we.
 We also cannot ignore market forces, just as we cannot ignore the worthy goal of keeping people here, and even inviting new people in, from across the socioeconomic spectrum.

 And a lot of the answer, I believe, lies in what we think of as housing, and the expectations and requirements we impart on the built and to-be-built stock.

 A great deal of the answer lies in density.
-Smart, and I mean smart, density.
+Smart density.

 Addressing the housing affordability issue means, first, more units and smaller units.

 Then we get into the managed stuff.
-We need Affordable Housing (as opposed to affordable housing, see what I did there?), because there is indeed instance of crisis, because there is a worthy social goal of lifting people out of poverty and other circumstances that require stable housing, and because we indeed want diversity and the market isn’t perfect enough to meaningfully deliver it in an integrated way.
+We need Affordable Housing (as opposed to affordable housing), because there is indeed instance of crisis, because there is a worthy social goal of lifting people out of poverty and other circumstances that require stable housing, and because we indeed want diversity and the market isn’t perfect enough to meaningfully deliver it in an integrated way.

 Inclusionary percentages should be better reflective of context and density.
 They should be cognizant and have a great interplay with, again, unit sizes.
 We still build too big in a lot of ways, and have a late-century suburban attitude at what a “family” is and needs space-wise in order to live.